michaelangelo-kodjoe/Election_Analysis/README.md

 # Election_Analysis
-Using Python to analyze Election
+Using Python Code to analyze Election Results

 # Overview of Election Audit:
 The purpose of this project was to complete an election audit for a local congressional election.
 The follow tasks included: